Why Avoid Fluoride in Toothpaste? (4 Risks & Safe Alternatives!)

 can work effectively to help maintain healthy teeth and gums, prevent tooth sensitivity, and aid pain from tooth decay.

-Dental fluorosis is a dental issue that occurs when one is exposed to too much fluoride during their childhood.
+Dental fluorosis is a dental issue that occurs when a child is exposed to excessive fluoride, typically before the age of 8 during the teeth-forming years.

 Skeletal Fluorosis